 WorldWide Wildcats Weekly Email

 Yes, you actually have to apply to graduate.
-For some reason, universities require students to apply to get in and apply to get out.
-So if you're in your last semester, be sure to apply for summer graduation.
+Seems odd, but universities require students to apply to get in and apply to get out.
+So if you're in your last semester, be sure to apply for graduation.
+Doing so by March 1 will ensure your name is included in the printed commencement program.
 Undergraduate students: direct any questions about graduation to your academic advisor.
-Graduate students: view the graduation and commencement deadline calendar and contact the K-State Graduate School at email@example.com with any questions.
+Graduate students: view the deadlines for graduation and ETDR submission checklists and contact the K-State Graduate School at 785-532-6191 or email@example.com with any questions.

 Feb.
 6 is the last day to drop a regular session (aka full semester) class for a 100% refund.
 Just to make things interesting, non-standard (aka short) courses have their own unique drop/refund dates and follow these deadlines.
 Dropping all of your classes requires you to contact your academic dean's office.
 Graduate students should email firstname.lastname@example.org.

 K-State has partnered with Lifeworks My Student Support Program (Lifeworks My SSP) to offer free mental health and well-being support for all K-State students.
 Access includes 24/7 real-time, confidential mental health support services for everything from immediate crisis to everyday concerns and more.
 Watch the My SSP app tutorial video and check out the My SSP app today.

 The Student Access Center is committed to providing equal access and opportunity for students with disabilities.
 Arrange for the academic accommodations and support you may need during your course.